aglago/alx-system_engineering-devops/0x0C-web_server/README.md

 4. **conf.d/**: This directory is used for additional configuration snippets that can be included in `nginx.conf` or server blocks.
 Each file within `conf.d` contains specific directives that can be included using `include` statements.

-5. **mime.types**: This file defines MIME types mappings used by Nginx for content-type determination when serving files.
+5. **mime.types**: This file defines MIME types mappings Nginx uses for content-type determination when serving files.

 6. **fastcgi_params**, **proxy_params**, **scgi_params**, **uwsgi_params**: These files contain default parameters used by Nginx when working with FastCGI, proxying requests, etc.

-7. **sites-available/default**: A default configuration file that defines a basic server block for Nginx.
+7. **sites-available/default**: A default configuration file defining a basic Nginx server block.
 It serves as a starting point for configuring specific websites or applications.

 ## Configuring Nginx